Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 It is only when you start to push on that the Corolla Touring Sports is less willing to corner at speed, and the soft suspension results in a little body roll.
 For most buyers, this will rarely be an issue, but if you want a sporty family estate, the Ford Focus might be the better option for you.

-With the 116PS 1.2-litre turbo petrol consigned to the history books, you now get two petrol-electric hybrids to choose from.
-Both engines are four-cylinder units driving the front wheels through a CVT automatic gearbox with the 1.8-litre offering 122PS and the bigger 2.0-litre unit delivering 184PS.
+With the 116PS, 122PS, and 184PS engines consigned to the history books, you now get two petrol-electric hybrids to choose from.
+Both engines are four-cylinder units driving the front wheels through a CVT automatic gearbox, with the 1.8-litre offering 141PS and the bigger 2.0-litre unit delivering 180PS.

-In most circumstances the 122PS 1.8’s performance is sufficient.
-It can deal with urban traffic with relative ease and is happy to cruise at higher speeds, but the lack of significant torque makes itself known when you try to accelerate briskly and you’ll also have to put up with the engine roar caused by the CVT gearbox’s keenness to hold revs.
+In most circumstances, the 141PS 1.8’s performance is sufficient.
+It can deal with urban traffic with relative ease and is happy to cruise at higher speeds, but the lack of significant torque makes itself known when you try to accelerate briskly, and you’ll also have to put up with the engine roar caused by the CVT gearbox’s keenness to hold revs.

-The 184PS 2.0-litre is significantly quicker than the 1.8-litre version, and if you plan to fill the car regularly then it might be the better option.
+The 180PS 2.0-litre is significantly quicker than the 1.8-litre version, and if you plan to fill the car regularly, then it might be the better option.
 It’s more relaxing to drive because you don’t need to work it so hard to make progress.

-The Toyota Corolla Touring Sports is very much a mixed bag when it comes to refinement and noise levels, and much of that is down to the hybrid powertrain.
-When it’s operating on electric power only – which will be the vast majority of the time if you’re driving in town – it’s silent.
+The Toyota Corolla Touring Sports is very much a mixed bag in refinement and noise levels, and much of that is down to the hybrid powertrain.
+When it’s operating on electric power only, which will be the vast majority of the time if you’re driving in town, it’s silent.

 The Toyota Corolla hatchback was awarded five stars when it was crash tested by EuroNCAP in 2019, and those results can also be applied to the Corolla Touring Sports.

-As standard, all Toyota Corolla Touring Sports get front airbags including a knee airbag for the driver, side chest and pelvis airbags for the front seat passengers and curtain airbags for front and rear passengers.
-ISOFIX child seat mounting points are fitted in the outer rear seats as well as an airbag deactivation switch for the front passenger seat.
+As standard, all Toyota Corolla Touring Sports get front airbags, including a knee airbag for the driver, side chest and pelvis airbags for the front seat passengers and curtain airbags for front and rear passengers.
+ISOFIX child seat mounting points are fitted in the outer rear seats, and an airbag deactivation switch for the front passenger seat.

 MPG and fuel costs: What does a Toyota Corolla Touring Sports cost to run?

-"The official figures are a claimed maximum of 62.7mpg for the 1.8-litre model and 56.5mpg for the 2.0-litre, and you should find it possible to get pretty close to these figures."
+"The official figures are a claimed maximum of 60.1mpg for the 1.8-litre model and 58.8mpg for the 2.0-litre, and you should find it possible to get pretty close to these figures."

 Just like the standard Corolla hatchback, the Toyota Corolla Touring Sports has proved to be very reliable since its introduction a couple of years ago, with no common issues reported.
 Meanwhile, Toyota as a brand enjoys an excellent reputation for reliability.

 With just two engine options and no variations between trim levels, the insurance groupings for the Corolla Touring Sports are pretty straightforward.
-The 1.8-litre model falls into Group 15 whether it is the basic Icon trim or the top spec Excel model, while the 2.0-litre version is in Group 21 - even if you have the JBL sound system and the optional panoramic roof.
-That said, some rivals are cheaper to insure.
+Older cars with the 1.8-litre engine are Group 15, regardless of trim, while the 2.0-litre version was Group 21.

 Ask the heycar experts: common questions